softlion/XamSvg-Samples/README.md

 [More infos](https://vapolia.eu)

-# Changes in the prerelease nuget
+# Changes in v4.x:

 * Simplification: the "res:" prefix is now the default protocol and is not needed anymore.
+Use "zzzz.svg" that's all !
 * Simplification: Setting ResourceAssembly/ResourceAssemblies is now optional.

-Coming soon (state: packing for release):
+Use "zzzz.svg" that's all !

-* ColorMapping and ColorMappingSelected can accept standard colors from styles.
+* ColorMapping and ColorMappingSelected accept standard colors from styles.
+* All source are now `SvgSource` and can handle urls.
+The `Svg` property has been renamed `Source`.

+Breaking simplification:
+`SvgFactory.FromUri(SvgFactory.FromString("zz.svg"),w,h)` has been replaced by `SvgFactory.GetImage("zz.svg",w,h)`
+Everywhere you see `SvgSource` you can put a string, thanks to implicit conversion.

+Upcoming demo:
 * New features: interaction on the SVG including tap (or any other gesture) zone detection.
 Upcoming demo with zone highlightning and TappedZoneId event.

 # Quick start for Xamarin Forms